Quantity Surveyor Instructions and Scope: A New Approach to Contractor Failure and Property Scope Expansion

-It is acknowledged that the diligence and scope of work required from a QS, is a material expansion on the current “standard requirements” and it should therefore be specifically acknowledged that such increased scope needs to be reflected in the negotiated Engagement Costs.
+It is acknowledged that the diligence and scope of work required from a quantity surveyor, is a material expansion on the current “standard requirements” and it should therefore be specifically acknowledged that such increased scope needs to be reflected in the negotiated engagement costs.

 If the level of supervision and reporting is commensurate with the required standard, the additional cost will be very wisely spent.

-The whole philosophy behind the protocol is to ensure strict controls over the construction process to ensure,1) Contractor behaviour is appropriate, 2) early identification of cost overruns which will mitigate costs and consequences of the issue and 3), reporting of any critical path or other issue which could have an impact cost or otherwise on the construction progress and cost .
+The whole philosophy behind the protocol is to ensure strict controls over the construction process to ensure: 1) contractor behaviour is appropriate, 2) early identification of cost overruns which will mitigate costs and consequences going forward and 3), reporting of any critical path or other issue which could have an impact cost or otherwise on the construction progress and cost .

 As indicated, in light of the additional rigour in the control and reporting aspects, and the contingent benefits that accrue, the additional cost is of little material consequence.

 Learn more about construction development finance and how DF Partners work with quantity surveyors to provide advisory services at both a project level and a group level.